gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a threshold-nearing re-promotion state that can then persist across another slice as an occupied boundary condition without yet becoming stable joint choreography
 -	a persistent threshold-nearing return that can then be cleanly promoted into renewed stable joint choreography after stabilized independence
 -	a renewed stable joint choreography that can come under early internal stress without immediately losing its re-promoted shared organization
--	and a renewed stable joint choreography that can then restabilize once that early internal stress softens again
+-	a renewed stable joint choreography that can then restabilize once that early internal stress softens again
+-	a restabilized re-promoted shared state that can then reopen a genuine second break corridor under stronger asymmetry without yet collapsing into renewed de-confirmation
+-	and a second-arc re-promoted shared state that can then actually de-confirm into a weaker relational / separating downgrade once that second break corridor crosses threshold

 That is highly relevant to the RGPx framing of the prototype.